October 2025 - Colorado State University, USA

 1. Take a shuttle from Denver and drop off either at CSU Transit Center, or to hotel.

-2. Car rental from DIA.
+2. Car rental from DEN.
 Approximately 1 hour drive from airport to Fort Collins.

 Venue